00leon/Dev-Notes/Notes/HTML.md

 **element**
 - elements is basically when you fill the blank inside a tag
 - ex: <p> this is a pragraph</p>

+**DOM TREE**
+- The hierarchy and structure of HTML elements, often ysed for trageting elements in CSS and JS.
+- Using certain elements in HTML will affects the user experience of that web page.